Travel Blog Articles

 Private Boat Rental from Athens to the Saronic Islands

 If you’re spending a few days in Athens and want to experience something beyond the city, a private boat trip to the Saronic Islands is one of the best things you can do.
+You can explore available options for boat tours and private cruises from Athens, depending on how you prefer to spend your day.

 Within a short distance from Athens, you can reach beautiful islands, swim in clear blue water, and enjoy a completely different side of Greece — all in one day.